openrewrite/break-your-testing-habits/site/docs/junit-jupiter/parameterized-tests.md

 :::tip

 With `@ParameterizedClass`:
-- All 4 test methods run for each of the 3 customers = 12 test executions total
+- All 4 test methods run for each of the 3 cart scenarios = 12 test executions total
-- No duplication of the `Customer` instance creation
+- No duplication of the `ShoppingCart` instance creation
-- Easy to add more customers by adding a line to `@CsvSource`
+- Easy to add more scenarios by adding a line to `@CsvSource`
 - All tests stay organized in one class

 :::